maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 ## Documentation

-Events-Based Billing is an evolved form of metered billing that is based on data-rich events streamed in real-time from your system to Chargify.
+Events-Based Billing is an evolved form of metered billing that is based on data-rich events streamed in real-time from your system to Advanced Billing.

 These events can then be transformed, enriched, or analyzed to form the computed totals of usage charges billed to your customers.

-This API allows you to stream events into the Chargify data ingestion engine.
+This API allows you to stream events into the Advanced Billing data ingestion engine.

-Learn more about the feature in general in the [Events-Based Billing help docs](https://chargify.zendesk.com/hc/en-us/articles/4407720613403).
+Learn more about the feature in general in the [Events-Based Billing help docs](https://maxio.zendesk.com/hc/en-us/articles/24260323329805-Events-Based-Billing-Overview).

 ## Record Event

 Use this endpoint to record a single event.

-*Note: this endpoint differs from the standard Chargify endpoints in that the URL subdomain will be `events` and your site subdomain will be included in the URL path.
+*Note: this endpoint differs from the standard Chargify API endpoints in that the URL subdomain will be `events` and your site subdomain will be included in the URL path.
 For example:*

 ```
 https://events.chargify.com/my-site-subdomain/events/my-stream-api-handle